 Even in Paul’s days, many attending at Antioch, at Jerusalem, at Ephesus, at Corinth and many other places began to apostatize and turn away from the truth.
 Divisions sprang up.
 Those individuals, who were unconverted, turned from the truth and Elohim’s way of life, and were not a part of Elohim’s true Church, even though assembling with those who were.
 The “mystery of iniquity” was already working inside those visible churches.
 This apostasy increased and by the year A.D.
 125 the majority in most churches, especially those composed of mainly Gentile-born converts, were continuing in many of their old pagan beliefs and customs and practices, though professing to be Christian.
 See Galatians 4:9-11.
-Gradually, a smaller and smaller portion of the visible churches going by the name of “Christian” remained truly yielded to Elohim and obeying and following His truth and led by His Spirit.
-After the Emperor Constantine took control of the visible, professing Church in the early fourth century, this visible organization became almost wholly pagan, and began excommunicating or persecuting and putting to death all who held to the truths of the Word of Elohim and refused to compromise the principles contained in the Word of Elohim!
+Gradually, a smaller and smaller portion of the visible churches going by the name of “Christian” remained, truly yielded to Elohim and obeying and following His truth and led by His Spirit.
+After the Emperor Constantine took control of the visible, professing Church in the early fourth century, this visible organization became almost wholly pagan, and began excommunicating or persecuting and putting to death all who held to the truths of the Word of Elohim and who refused to compromise the principles contained in the Word of Elohim!
 Finally, it became necessary for the true Christians to flee as a scattered people from the jurisdiction of Rome in order to truly worship Elohim in spirit and in truth!
-Thus the visible, organized Church which rose to power and supported by the civil authorities was the false Church, in belief and practice totally pagan except the names of pagan deities and practices were Christianized.
+Thus the visible, organized Church which rose to power and supported by the civil authorities was the false Church, in belief and practice, and totally pagan with the names of pagan deities and practices Christianized (given Christian names).

 Injected into the Church